 Back and Spine PRP Therapy at NTX Regen Center

 PRP (Platelet-Rich Plasma) therapy uses your own blood to accelerate healing and reduce inflammation in the back and spine.
-It’s a non-surgical solution for chronic pain, offering long-term relief.
+Now welcoming new patients from Arlington, Allen, and the North Dallas area.

 PRP therapy involves using a concentrated form of your blood platelets to promote tissue healing.
 It targets damaged back or spine areas, helping to regenerate tissue, reduce inflammation, and relieve pain naturally.